 SKM noted that the decline in FTEs, including a 32.1 FTE decline in Operations, is consistent with more use being made of external resources to undertake maintenance work (see materials and services above).

-In light of the reduction in regulated FTEs and other analysis, SKM did not recommend any further reduction to budgeted FTEs.
+In light of the reduction in regulated FTEs and other analysis, SKM did not recommend any further reduction to budgeted non-Corporate FTEs.
+Corporate employee expenses are addressed below.
 The QCA accepts SKM's recommendation.

 Employee cost escalation